jrean/laravel-user-verification/README.md

 Create a view for the default verification error route `/verification/error` at `resources/views/errors/user-verification.blade.php`.
-If an error occurs, the user will be redirected to this route and this view will be rendered.
-Customize this view to your needs.
+If an error occurs, the user will be redirected to this route and this view will be rendered. **You must implement and customize this view to your needs.** For instance you may wish to display a short message saying that something went wrong and then ask for the user's e-mail again and start the process from scratch (generate, send, verify, ...).

 ## Usage